- How will I benefit from being listed in Google Shopping?

 - Google Trusted Stores Merchant Guidelines, by Google Trusted Stores Merchant Support

 - Google product limit; how to increase maximum products per file

 By default, Google Merchant Center limits the number of items you can submit per file and per account.
-The limit varies between 50,000 and 200,000 and can be as low as 1,500 during busy holiday shopping times.
+The limit varies, and may be in the range of 50,000 to 200,000 or more.

 If you need to submit more items to Google Shopping, you can use this special form to contact Google to request a increase in the maximum product count.